karmi/retire/README.markdown

 ```

 The results returned by `Article.search` are wrapped in the aforementioned `Item` class, by default.
-This way, we have a fast and flexible access to the properties returned from _ElasticSearch_ (via the
+This way, we have a fast and flexible access to the properties returned from _Elasticsearch_ (via the
 `_source` or `fields` JSON properties).
-This way, we can index whatever JSON we like in _ElasticSearch_,
+This way, we can index whatever JSON we like in _Elasticsearch_,
 and retrieve it, simply, via the dot notation:

 ```ruby